brimdata/zed/docs/commands/zq.md

 ### 3.4 Schema-rigid Outputs

-Certain data formats like Parquet are "schema rigid" in the sense that they require a schema to be defined before values can be written into the file and all the values in the file must conform to this schema.
+Certain data formats like Arrow and Parquet are "schema rigid" in the sense that they require a schema to be defined before values can be written into the file and all the values in the file must conform to this schema.

 Zed, however, has a fine-grained type system instead of schemas and a sequence of data values are completely self-describing and may be heterogeneous in nature.
-This creates a challenge converting the type-flexible Zed formats to a schema-rigid format like Parquet.
+This creates a challenge converting the type-flexible Zed formats to a schema-rigid format like Arrow and Parquet.

 For example, this seemingly simple conversion:
 ```mdtest-command fails